Pythonaire/BackupImages/README.md

 ````
 ssh-copy-id -i ~/.ssh/id_rsa.pub <the client user>@<client-ip>
 ````
-On the cleint machine you should find ".ssh/authorized_keys" file.
+On the client machine you should find ".ssh/authorized_keys" file.

 7) On the client machine allow the use of ssh certificates
 ````